-Hello, January!
-Many of us use this time to return to routines and reel in some of the not so awesome habits that may have started over the holiday season.
-Which makes this month the perfect time to (re)start some healthy eating habits.
+Hello, spring!
+Many of us use this time to return to routines and reel in some of the not so awesome habits that may have started over the last few months.
+Which makes springtime the perfect time to (re)start some healthy eating habits.
 We called on a few experts in our community to share their tips on how to make the clean eating transition.

 GALEN YANOFSKY | Certified Personal Trainer:

 “By focusing on consuming whole and unprocessed foods, I fuel my body to perform, and function at its optimal level.
 When I made the transition, I experienced huge increases in energy, unprecedented weight loss, improved athletic ability, even fewer mood swings.
 I know…it sounds too good to be true, but the moment I cut out all the crap, I started to feel better.
 And that feeling only compounded the longer I stuck with it.
 I get it, eating processed food is easy, but it’s also loaded with unnecessary calories, tons of salt, sugar, and is slowly killing you (truth hurts…).
 Luckily, Territory makes it easy!”